jwagner/smartcrop.js/README.md

 # smartcrop.js

-**WARNING: This is a work in progress.
-Neither the API nor the algorithm are finished.
+**:warning: This is a work in progress.
+Neither the API nor the algorithm are finished or battle proofen.**
-(Automated) verification, testing and benchmarking are yet to be done.**

 Smartcrop.js implements an algorithm to find good crops for images.